Visualize deployment features

 #> There are 3 deployments without observations: 577b543a-2cf1-4b23-b6d2-cda7e2eac372, 62c200a9-0e03-4495-bcd8-032944f6f5a1 and 7ca633fa-64f8-4cfc-a628-6b0c419056d7

-Notice how zero values are also visualized by a specific circle marker for ease detection.
-Color: red by default.
+Notice how zero values are also visualized by a specific icon for

 You can filter by sex: